 - Try out Thai brown rice and sweet chilli chicken

 - Arborio rice loves water and will drink it right up.
-Aim for a 1:2 ratio of rice to water, so for every two cups of rice, use around four cups of water.
+Aim for a minimum 1:2 ratio of rice to water, so for every two cups of rice, use around four cups of water.
+However, we found that we get the best results with just a little more liquid, so think 1:2.5 ratio more stewy, restaurant-style risotto.

-- Like any other rice, using a broth to cook is ideal – especially when the rice is the star of the dish in something like risotto.
+- Like any other rice, using a broth to cook is ideal – especially when the rice is the star of the dish as in a risotto.

-- Cook arborio rice for 5-6 minutes and use quick release so your rice doesn’t overcook.
+- How long to cook arborio rice in Instant Pot?
+We’ve made a few various recipes and conluded that 5 minutes on HIGH pressure with quick-release gives you best texture rice without overcooking it.
 While it’s not as delicate as on the stove top, it’s still a process!
-Stir in the butter and Parmesan cheese at the end.
+Stir in the butter and Parmesan cheese at the end!

-- Get creative with additions to your risotto.
-The sky is the limit, and this dish truly offers something up every season.
+- Get creative with additions to your risotto: pumpkin, beets, lemon, herbs, tomatoes, chorizo etc. The sky is the limit, and this dish truly offers something up every season.

 - Arborio rice can also be used to make delicious, nourishing, and comforting rice pudding.

-- For two cups of rice, use about five cups of water or broth.
+- For two cups of wild rice, use about five cups of water or broth.

-- Cook for 30-35 minutes at high pressure and follow up with a quick release.
+- Cook for 20-25 minutes at HIGH pressure and follow up with a natural release.

 Last but not least, let’s cover the basics of rice pudding.
 Like with risotto, you’re going for a very specific texture here while cooking your rice with things besides water, so it’s important to note a few distinctions between techniques.
 Remember to be mindful of what type of rice you buy.
 Please note you can use dairy milk in place of the almond milk and coconut milk recommendation.